tldr-pages/tldr/pages/common/ghost.md

 `ghost start`

-- Restart the Ghost instance
+- Restart the Ghost instance:

 `ghost restart`

-- Check the system for any potential hiccups when installing/updating Ghost
+- Check the system for any potential hiccups when on install or update of Ghost:

 `ghost doctor`

-- View the logs of a Ghost instance
+- View the logs of a Ghost instance:

 `ghost log [name]`

-- Run a Ghost instance directly (used by process managers and for debugging)
+- Run a Ghost instance directly (used by process managers and for debugging):

 `ghost run`

-- View running ghost processes
+- View running ghost processes:

 `ghost ls`

-- View or edit Ghost configuration
+- View or edit Ghost configuration:

 `ghost config [key] [value]`